What to Expect This Tax Season: A Comprehensive Guide

 When Can You Expect Your Refund?

 If you're counting on a tax refund, patience will be key.
-The IRS issues most refunds in less than 21 days but cautions taxpayers not to rely on receiving a refund by a certain date, especially when making major purchases or paying bills.
+The IRS issues most refunds in less than 21 days.
+However, they caution taxpayers not to rely on receiving a refund by a certain date, especially when making major purchases or paying bills.
 Several factors can affect your refund timeline, including the complexity of your return and whether it requires additional review.

 For taxpayers claiming the Earned Income Tax Credit or Additional Child Tax Credit, there's an important caveat.
 Under the federal Protecting Americans from Tax Hikes (PATH) Act, the IRS cannot issue EITC and ACTC refunds before mid-February.
-If you filed early and claimed these credits, your refund status should be updated by February 22, with most refunds hitting bank accounts or debit cards by March 3 for those who chose direct deposit.
+If you filed early and claimed these credits, your refund status should be updated by February 22.
+Most refunds will hit bank accounts or debit cards by March 3 for those who chose direct deposit.

 What's New This Tax Season